HL7/cql/input/pages/02-authorsguide.md

 For more information about terminologies as values within CQL, refer to the [Clinical Values](#clinical-values) section.

 #### Parameters

+Parameters in CQL are names that serve as placeholders for values that are provided when the logic is evaluated.

+> Note that the term _parameter_ is often used to refer to the definition of an argument to a function.
+Within CQL, the term parameter refers only to the parameter declaration, and the term argument is used for functions.
+See the [Defining Functions](03-developersguide.html#defining-functions) for more information on arguments in functions.

 A CQL library can define zero or more parameters.
 Each parameter is defined with the elements listed in the following table: